 From time to time, the Company elects to renegotiate the terms of trade receivables due from customers with which it has previously had a good trading history.
 Such renegotiations will lead to changes in the timing of payments rather than changes to the amounts owed and, in consequence, the new expected cash flows are discounted at the original effective interest rate and any resulting difference to the carrying value is recognised in the statement of profit or loss and other comprehensive income (operating profit).

 Cash and cash equivalents

-For the purpose of statement of cash flows, cash and cash equivalents include cash on hand, current account balances with banks and short-term fixed deposits with original maturities of three months or less.
+For the purpose of statement of cash flows, cash and cash equivalents include cash on hand and current account balances with banks.